mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 ### Context-wide split-query configuration

 The split queries can now be configured as the default for any query executed by the DbContext.
-This configuration is only available for relational providers, and so must be specified as part of the `UseProvider` configuration.
+This configuration is only available for relational providers and so must be specified as part of the `UseProvider` configuration.

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)